BBVA/qed/docs/advanced_usage.md

 ## Overview

-Besides the standalone example given in the [README](../README.md), QED are created to be a production-ready cluster.
+Besides the standalone example given in the [README](../README.md), QED is also designed to be a production-ready cluster.
 Here you can find some detailed examples.

 ## QED cluster

-In order to garantee reliability and High Availabity QED storage servers are created around hashicorp's [raft](https://github.com/hashicorp/raft) implementation.
+In order to guarantee reliability and high availabity, QED servers include hashicorp's [raft](https://github.com/hashicorp/raft) consensus protocol implementation.
 An architectural perspective can be found at [raft](architecture/raft.md) doc. file.

-To have identified the leader beforehand, it is recommended to launch a server and then some disposable followers.
+To have identified the leader beforehand (demo purpose), launch first a single cluster-ready server, and then some disposable followers.

 ### Starting cluster mode